USF-HII/usf-hii.github.io/pages/hii-rc/connect.md

 ### Connect

-To connect to the cluster, you will need to use an `SSH` (Secure Shell) client.
+To connect to the cluster, please use an SSH (Secure Shell) Client.

 USe the following information when connecting: